 the artist run space of Ongoing.
 The founder Nozomu Ogawa started this project as

-a combination of art interventions: a symposium, performance, exhibition and
+a combination of art interventions: symposium, performance, exhibition and

-music with room for new directions in contemporary art.
-Ongoing is an
+music.
+Ongoing makes room for new directions in contemporary art.
+It is an

 alternative place with an artist in residency program and a strong social